-As a result of our acquisition of Old CCE's North America business in 2010, the Company participates in various multi-employer pension plans in the United States.
+The Company participates in various multi-employer pension plans.
 Multi-employer pension plans are designed to cover employees from multiple employers and are typically established under collective bargaining agreements.
 These plans allow multiple employers to pool their pension resources and realize efficiencies associated with the daily administration of the plan.
 Multi-employer plans are generally governed by a board of trustees composed of management and labor representatives and are funded through employer contributions.

-The Company's expense for U.S. multi-employer pension plans totaled\$35 million, \$41 million and \$40 million in 2017, 2016 and 2015, respectively.
+The Company's expense for multi-employer pension plans totaled 6 million, \$35 million and \$41 million in 2018, 2017 and 2016, respectively.
+The decrease in 2018 was primarily driven by the refranchising of certain bottling territories in the United

+States during 2017.
 The plans we currently participate in have contractual arrangements that extend into 2021.
 If, in the future, we choose to withdraw from any of the multi-employer pension plans in which we currently participate, we would need to record the appropriate withdrawal liabilities at that time.
+Refer to Note 2 for additional information on North America refranchising.

-NOTE 14: INCOME TAXES
+NOTE 15: INCOME TAXES